JaydarM/Cyclistic-Case-Study/README.md

 1. Lily Moreno - The director of marketing.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.
 2. Cyclistic Executive Team - The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
 ### Business Task
-&emsp;Analyze the data to identify an appropriate strategy to influence casual riders to purchase annual memberships.
+Analyze the data to identify an appropriate strategy to influence casual riders to purchase annual memberships.
 ### Questions
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?
 ## Prepare
 ### Data Source
-&emsp;For the purposes of this study, I will be using data made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+For the purposes of this study, I will be using data made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 I used data from the past [12 months](https://divvy-tripdata.s3.amazonaws.com/index.html), March 2023 to February 2024.
 ### Limitations
-&emsp;Data-privacy issues prohibit the use of riders’ personally identifiable information.
+Data-privacy issues prohibit the use of riders’ personally identifiable information.
 ### Data Documentation
 ## Process
 ### Applications
-&emsp;I used Microsoft Excel to first explore the data and do some initial cleaning.
+I used Microsoft Excel to first explore the data and do some initial cleaning.
 For further analysis and manipulation, I used pgAdmin and PostgreSQL.
 This was also what I used to make a database.
 For the visualizations and dashboard, I used Power BI.
 ### Cleaning and Manipulation
 1. Excel
    * Removed latitude and longitude data as I did not see the need for them in this analysis.